-Analytical Writing Assessment or AWA is a GRE writing task that is designed to test your critical thinking and analytical writing abilities.
-The task is based on assessing your abilities to articulate your ideas and support complex ideas, to make and analyse arguments and whether you can maintain a focused and logically coherent discussion.
+GRE’s Analytical Writing Assessment or AWA is designed to test your critical thinking and analytical writing abilities.
+The task is based on assessing your abilities to articulate your ideas and support complex ideas, to make and analyse arguments, and to maintain a focused and logically coherent discussion.
 You can easily score a 99 percentile in analytical writing with proper practice.
 The section is scored on a scale of 0 – 6 with an average score of 4.0.
+That being said, read the complete article to learn more about the GRE’s Analytical Writing section.

 This Blog Includes:

-The Analytical Writing Assessment or AWA is a part of the GRE exam that includes writing two essays that must be written in 30 minutes or less.
+The Analytical Writing Assessment or AWA is a part of the GRE that entails students writing two essays within a timeframe of 30 minutes or less.
 The GRE analytical writing task consists of a two-part analysis which is an Analysis of an Issue and an Analysis of an Argument.
-The exam requires you to attempt the analytical writing first before moving on to the other sections, you will not be allowed to attempt other sections before completing the AWA or return back to it later by attempting other sections first.
-AWA is designed to test essay-writing abilities so that you can present an essay in a logical and coherent manner.
-The section does not analyse your logical abilities or thought process.
+The exam requires you to attempt the analytical writing first before moving on to the other sections, i.e., You will not be allowed to attempt other sections before completing the AWA or return to it later by attempting other sections first.
+AWA is designed to test essay-writing abilities so that you can present an essay logically and coherently.

 As GRE scores are measured via the score of quantitative and verbal sections only.
 Most students believe that analytical writing is not of much importance as the admission committee does not consider the essay as the admission criteria.
 However, if you have scored poorly or below the average in the analytical writing section, it can seem to affect the decision of the admission committee.
 It is recommended to perform well in the analytical writing section and attempt it considerably to score well, reducing the chances of second judgements by the admission committee of a university.